-If we are unable to adequately protect our technology and enforce our intellectual property rights, our competitors may take advantage of our development efforts or acquired technology and compromise our prospects of marketing and selling our DM199 or any future product candidate.
+If we are unable to adequately protect our technology and enforce our intellectual property rights, our competitors may take advantage of our development efforts or acquired technology and compromise our prospects of marketing and selling DM199 or any future product candidate.

 We believe that patents and other proprietary rights are key to our business.
-Our policy is to file patent applications to protect technology, inventions and improvements that may be important to the development of our business.
-We also rely upon trade secrets, know-how, continuing technological innovations and licensing opportunities to develop and maintain our competitive position.
+Our policy is to file patent applications to protect technology, inventions and improvements that may be important to the development of DM199 or any future product candidate.
+We also rely upon trade secrets, know-how and continuing technological innovations to develop and maintain our competitive position.
 We plan to enforce our issued patents and our rights to proprietary information and technology.
 We review third-party patents and patent applications, both to refine our own patent strategy and to monitor the landscape related to our technology.